yuriy-chumak/ol/doc/reference/README.md

 3.14169264
 ```

-All provided examples are tested with the Ol's latest build each time the code is submitted to GitHub.
+All examples are tested with the latest Ol build on every GitHub submission.

 Language Reference
 ------------------